-In the early days of Microsoft Azure, there was a single Message Queue service; the Azure Storage Queue.
-This was way back in early 2010, however, soon after that Microsoft introduced another messaging service called Service Bus; then soon after another, and another!
+In the early days of Microsoft Azure, there were only a couple message queue service; Azure Storage Queue and Service Bus.
+This was way back in early 2010.
 Over the years, there have been a few different messaging and message queue services introduced into the Microsoft Azure platform.
 Each of these messaging services are a little different than each other and offer a pretty wide range of messaging offerings to choose from.
 This article walks through the primary features of each of the Microsoft Azure messaging services, and will help give you an understanding of when to use each for your own applications and enterprise scenarios.

 How many Messaging services?

 There are many different scenarios where applications would use Messaging.
 This could be in Microservices, Internet of Things (IoT), Inter-Application communications, and many other scenarios where messaging makes sense to use.
 As a result of there being many different use cases for messaging, there are a number of messaging services that can be used within the Microsoft Azure cloud platform.
 But, exactly how many messaging services are there in Azure?